43615/dcim/README.md

 - Commands that need integers always implicitly round their arguments.
 When rounding, the fractional part is discarded (rounding towards zero).
 - The amount of registers provided is now fixed to 65536, meaning that any character on Unicode's Basic Multilingual Plane (0000-FFFF) can be used as a register name.
 This is the only arbitrary limit imposed on the user.
 - When saving or loading uninitialized array objects, all previously nonexistent objects are initialized with the number 0.
 This fixes undefined behaviour like with `123d:ala`.
 - Strings have full Unicode support (stored as UTF-8).
-The new string manipulation features index all strings by bytes.
+The new string manipulation features index all strings by characters.
 - The `!` command for executing OS commands is replaced with `\`, which pops and runs a string.
 ## Number input changes
 - For normal input, the input base is now in range 2-36 (inclusive).